Full removal

 Scrolling under uncertainty taps the brain’s reward system.
 Dopamine responds less to the good thing itself than to the anticipation of it, and that anticipation is strongest when the reward is unpredictable, the same mechanism that makes slot machines compulsive.
 Infinite scroll, autoplay, and pull-to-refresh are textbook variable-ratio reinforcement.

 Dr. Gloria Mark at UC Irvine has measured how long people stay on a single screen since 2004 using objective computer logging.
 The average then was 2½ minutes.
 Since around 2016 it has held near 47 seconds, with a median of 40 seconds, meaning half of all observations were shorter than that.
-Her research also links faster attention switching to higher measured stress.

 None of this is news to the platforms.
 They have the same data, plus a great deal more.
 The slot machine is the product.
 Decaf takes it out.